MAZYAFAI/Devops-terraform-ansible/README.md

    uncomment host_key_checking=FALSE

---- create a keypair on centos hostmachine to import a keypair named raman-import on aws ohio region to authenticate : ssh-keygen -t rsa
+--- create a keypair on centos hostmachine to import a keypair named cicd-import on aws ohio region to authenticate : ssh-keygen -t rsa
 -- import the public key to mumbai in creation cicd-import key